-Many would say that the most important gun to have in your arsenal is a shotgun; specifically a pump action model, either in 12 gauge or 20 gauge.
-You never know what kind of disaster could come your way (natural disaster, EMP attack, economic collapse, etc.), which is why it’s important to have weapons in your possession that are versatile and fulfill a wide variety of roles, while also being rugged and dependable.
-A pump action shotgun fulfills these criteria perfectly.
+Many would say that the most important gun to have in your arsenal is a shotgun, either in 12 gauge or 20 gauge.
+You never know what kind of disaster could come your way (natural disaster, EMP attack, economic collapse, etc.), which is why it’s important to have weapons in your possession that are versatile and fulfill a wide variety of roles, while also being rugged and dependable. shotgun fulfills these criteria perfectly.

 Let’s go over some more critical reasons to own a shotgun, and then talk about specific examples of makes and models you can buy.